Constraining strongly-warped extra dimensions with rotating black holes: Theoretical Background

 Here $g_s$ is the string coupling, $K,\,M$ are the flux quanta sourcing the warping, $\mathcal{V}$ is the volume of the compact space in string units and $c'\approx 37$.
 The effect of these warped spin-2 modes was compared with existing fifth force constraints in \cite{ValeixoBento:2022qca}, taking into account the coupling suppression caused by the wavefunction profiles away from the tip of the conifold.

 In the string theory case, the parameters are theoretically constrained as well: the flux quanta $(M,K)$ must be integers, $g_s\ll 1$ for control of the string loop perturbative expansion, and $g_sM > 1$ for control of the supergravity approximation \cite{Klebanov:2000hb}, which also requires $\mathcal{V}\gg 1$.
-Large values of $MK$ require objects with a large negative D3-brane charge in order to cancel tadpoles; this can be achieved in the perturbative regime, for example through Whittney branes \cite{Crino:2020qwk} (see however \cite{Bena:2018fqc,Bena:2020xrh,Plauschinn:2021hkp,Lust:2021xds,Grana:2022dfw,Lust:2022mhk,Becker:2024ayh} for control issues related to tadpole cancellation and moduli stabilisation).
+Large values of $MK$ require objects with a large negative D3-brane charge in order to cancel tadpoles; this can be achieved in the perturbative regime, for example through Whittney branes \cite{Crino:2020qwk}.
 As an example, for

 we have $m_{\rm KK}\sim 10^{-11}$ eV, at the upper bound of the superradiance range, and a warp factor at the tip $e^{2A_{\rm tip}}\sim 10^{-15}$.